odinuv/web/_includes/common/bootstrap.md

 - [HTML5 Boilerplate](https://html5boilerplate.com/),
 - [YUI](http://yuilibrary.com/).

-I will use the Bootstrap version 3.x here because it is best known and I like it.
+I will use the Bootstrap version 4.x here because it is best known and I like it.
 The above frameworks offer similar features to Bootstrap, so the choice is rather arbitrary.

 Linking Bootstrap to your application is simple.
-Go to [the download page](http://getbootstrap.com/getting-started/#download) and copy those few lines from the **Bootstrap [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)** section.
+Go to [the download page](https://getbootstrap.com/docs/4.1/getting-started/download/) and copy those few lines from the **Bootstrap [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)** section.
 You can also download the whole Bootstrap in a zip archive if you want.
-You just need to link `bootstrap.min.css`, `bootstrap-theme.min.css` and `bootstrap.min.js` in your `<head>`.
+You just need to link `bootstrap.min.css` and `bootstrap.bundle.min.js` in your `<head>`.
 If you want to use Bootstrap locally, make sure not to break the Bootstrap directory structure.
-If you want to use Bootstrap's [JavaScript](../../javascript/) features, you should also link the [jQuery](https://jquery.com) library (also available via [CDN](https://jquery.com/download/#using-jquery-with-a-cdn)) before `bootstrap.min.js` (always use the latest compressed production version).
+If you want to use Bootstrap's [JavaScript](../../javascript/) features, you should also link the [jQuery](https://jquery.com) library (also available via [CDN](https://jquery.com/download/#using-jquery-with-a-cdn)) before `bootstrap.bundle.min.js` (always use the latest compressed production version).
 With all this, the beginning of your HTML document should look like this:

 {% highlight html %}
 {% include /common/css/head-skeleton.html %}
 {% endhighlight %}

 ### Tables, forms, inputs, pagination, navigation...
 A large part of the Bootstrap framework is a library of CSS definitions for basic HTML elements.
-You can find samples in the Bootstrap [CSS documentation section](http://getbootstrap.com/css/).
+You can find samples in the [documentation section](https://getbootstrap.com/docs/4.1/getting-started/introduction/).
 Bootstrap has many classes and applying them on your HTML elements will make those elements look "the Bootstrap way".

-For example a button can be styled with the `btn` and `btn-primary` [class](http://getbootstrap.com/css/#buttons-options).
+For example a button can be styled with the `btn` and `btn-primary` [class](https://getbootstrap.com/docs/4.1/components/buttons/).

 {% highlight html %}
 <button class="btn btn-primary">